raulnu/raulnu/README.md

 👨🏽‍💻 Full Stack Developer

-👷🏽 Working as a Back End Developer at Corus Consulting
+👷🏽 Working as a QA Engineer at Corus Consulting

 # Skills